ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/emr-etl-runner/1-Installing-EmrEtlRunner.md

 This guide assumes that you have administrator access to a Unix-based server (e.g. Ubuntu, OS X, Fedora) on which you can install EmrEtlRunner and schedule a regular cronjob.

+You might wish to try out the [steps](Setting-up-EC2-instance-for-EmrEtlRunner-and-StorageLoader) showing you how an EC2 instance could be set up via [AWS CLI](https://aws.amazon.com/cli/).

 _In theory EmrEtlRunner can be deployed onto a Windows-based server, using the Windows Task Scheduler instead of cron, but this has not been tested or documented._

 <a name="dependencies"/>